Skip to content

 This programme is delivered through a combination of lectures, seminars, workshops, tutorials, directed and independent study, online resources, and our virtual learning environment.
 This variety gives you the opportunity to collaborate with other students while also developing your own areas of interest and research.

-Alongside accessing a range of evidence-based resources on our Virtual Learning Environment, you'll be able to access the wide variety of support services across the University, including our on-campus medical library in the Ross Lucas Medical Sciences Building.
+Alongside accessing a range of evidence-based resources on our Virtual Learning Environment, you'll be able to access the wide variety of support services across the University, including our on-campus health library in the Ross Lucas Medical Sciences Building.

 Modules